nathanielshak/advancedprogramming/Lesson5/README.md

 Through all of this, there's something that is hopefully becoming clear: **regardless of if the code works, some code will be inherently faster than other code that does the same thing depending on your approach**.
 In this section, we're going to talk about **algorithmic analysis**, the way you can formalize and measure the **efficiency** of one coding approach versus another.

 To start with, let's take a look at one of the exercises we did in the last lesson.
 Do you remember the max difference question from [lesson 4](Lesson4)?
 Just a as refresher, we were supposed to write a function that: "will return the maximum difference between any two numbers in the list of number, `nums`.
-You can assume that everything in the list, `nums`5 is a number and that there are at least 2 numbers in list."
+You can assume that everything in the list, `nums` is a number and that there are at least 2 numbers in list."

 Here's one potential solution to that problem: